fex01/servicenow-notes/sn-cis-service-mapping.md

     - Top-Down Mapping: map services to infrastructure
   - both work together to decrease service outages and costs and increase service availability
 - ServiceNow Store
+  - install _Discovery and Service Mapping Patterns_ to keep up-to-date
 - Service Mapping Business Value
+  - business problem to be addressed: bridging The Gap between IT Operations managing Technology Silos and Business Users consuming software services
+    - Which IT components deliver this service?
+    - The fund transfer service is down.
+Which IT component caused it?
+    - Which services are affected by this failure?
+    - Will my change have a business impact?
+On which services?
+  - addressed business cases:
+    - Reduce Mapping Efforts
+      - avg. manual mapping time: 2 weeks
+      - with SM support: 1-4 days
+    - Reduce Mapping Maintenance Efforts
+    - Reduce MTTR by Restoring Services Faster
+      - missing up-to-date knowledge of underlying infrastructure makes service outages hard to diagnose and resolve
+      - a service-aware CMDB helps to quickly identify the root cause
+    - Reduce Risk of Change
+      - without up-to-date and comprehensive understanding of underlying infrastructure, the impact of changes is hard to predict
+      - a service-aware CMDB helps to predict the impact of changes and schedule them accordingly

 #### Level Set ITOM Knowledge